-HUD's Office of Multifamily Housing PSH in Muncie would include the following: Section 236 Below Market Interest Rate (BMIR) properties, Section 202 elderly housing and Section 811 supportive housing.
+HUD's Office of Multifamily Housing has funded subsidized in Muncie that would include the following: Section 236 BelowMarket Interest Rate (BMIR) properties, Section 202 elderly housing and Section 811 supportive housing.
 Whereas the rental subsidies are Project Based Section 8 certificates or Project Rental Assistance Contracts, that remain with the property and not the resident should they move.
 The Section 236 Program (BMIR) for new development ended over 40 years ago, but those existing properties with the Section 8 certificates still in place play a role in providing affordable housing to the underserved community in Muncie.
 The HUD 202 and 811 grant programs (competitive scoring) are still active for non-profit sponsors to develop and manage new rental housing communities throughout the United States and its territories.
-Submitted applications must address AFFH to score points and not have the application rejected.
+Submitted applications mustaddress Affirmative Furthering Fair Housing (AFFH) to score points and not have the application rejected.